Leo-MathGuy/YandexLMS_Final/README.md

 * Processes expressions into an AST for later calculation by the agent
 * Manages and serves tasks
 * Saves to and loads from a sqlite database
+* Serves a gRPC server for the agent

 Features: